madmurphy/libconfini/MANUAL.md

 the INI file.
 In these cases -- and if we are sure about the expected content of the INI file -- we can restrict the format chosen in order to parse comments and disabled entries properly.
-In particular, the following fields of the `IniFormat` bitfield may have an impact on the disambiguation between comments and disabled entries.
+In particular, the following fields of the `IniFormat` bitfield can have an impact on the disambiguation between comments and disabled entries.

 Reliable general patterns: